 I found this gem while I was looking for new and better ways to earn cash with Android apps.
 But can you really make money with the Qmee app?

+The first thing that we need to think about is the Qmee app itself.
 The app is available as a free download in the Google Play Store, and I will admit that it had some decent stats.
 It had plenty of downloads, and had gotten some pretty good reviews, which is a good sign.

 With 50,000 downloads and a 3.5 star rating, I felt that this one had some potential.
 The tagline description for it also read as follows…